In this digital course, you’ll become a true pelvis pro - visualizing biomechanics and understanding what lies below the surface.

 - AR- 2.5 CEUs * Pre-Approved through the ArPTA

 - FL- 29 Hours *Accreditation of this course does not necessarily imply the FPTA supports the views of the presenter or the sponsors.
+12 CE hours of home study are allowed per biennium.

 - IL- 25 hours *Subject to self study limitations for IL license renewal.
 This course content is not intended for use by any participants outside the scope of their license or regulation.